miloszhoc/cinema_tests/README.md

 Tests which uses mailing system requires setting IMAP connection.
 It can be done by setting the following environmental variables.

-- `EMAIL_LOGIN` - login to an email account
+- `email_login` - login to an email account
-- `EMAIL_PASSWD` - password to an email account
+- `email_passwd` - password to an email account
-- `EMAIL_HOST` - IMAP host
+- `email_host` - IMAP host
-- `EMAIL_PORT` - IMAP port
+- `email_port` - IMAP port

+Tests which uses SQL queries requires establishing database connection.
+It can be done by setting the following environmental variables.

+- `db_name` - database name
+- `db_user` - database user login
+- `db_password` - database password
+- `db_host` - database host
+- `db_port` - database port

 Tests can be run using `pytest` command.

 ### Production tests

-Only tests which are marked as production can be run against production environment.
+Only tests which are marked as production should be run against production environment.
 These tests do not insert any data into database.
 To run this kind of tests user should set `env` variable to `production` and invoke `pytest -k production` command.

 ### Run with HTML report